 Wildlife includes one of the largest Elk populations in the world.
 Black Bear, Turkey, Bobcat, and Mountain lion are abundant but rarely seen.
 Miles of mountain streams and Fenton Lake offer fishing for German Brown trout and Rainbow trout.
 All kinds of Birds including Hummers, Raptors, Ravens, Stellar Jays, Evening Grosbeak, Wood Peckers, on and on.

-The area was once inhabited by the Anasazi Indians who left behind thousands of ruins to explore.
+The area was once inhabited by the Anasazi Indians.
 Their decendants the Jemez ( prenounced Hamous) still live here and have a wonderful visitors center just north of their pueblo.
 Bandelier Monument and Chaco Canyon make for interesting day trips and give great insight as to how and where these ancient people lived.